 Whatever you are paying today, you can likely get better rates especially if you are using a digital wallet.

 There are a range of payment services/ merchant accounts available.
-We’ve partnered with Elavon and Opayo who offer a great product and service at very competitive rates.
+We’ve created our new payments product, SellerdeckPay by ClearAccept to provide a great product and service at very competitive rates.
 You should speak with your current merchant provider or an alternative provider to seek better rates and service.

 The data you’ve collected over the last year will help guide you moving forward.
 You need to spend some time understanding what has happened in the last year and why.
 That can be difficult but look through the data you have available and try to spot trends.
 The best place to look is usually your orders and Google Analytics.